-One percent of Texas' Perkins grant is provided for CTE programs in the Windham school system, which serves the Texas correction system, and the Texas Youth Commission.
+One percent of Texas's Perkins grant is provided for CTE programs at the Texas Youth Commission and the Windham school system, which serves the Texas correction system.
 Windham's CTE program integrates career path planning and technology training to prepare inmates for the workforce.
 Windham offers career and technical training in approximately 40 occupations, such as mill and cabinet making, auto repair, horticulture, and graphic arts.
 The competency-based curriculum is designed to meet entry-level industry standards, including certification and licensure requirements.